fat-panda-club/tip-node/README.md

 Run $tipnode command in DM or any channel with panda-bot present, you will need to provide the Bot user CLIENT_ID

+## For Discord: invite panda-bot to your server and create an audit channel

+Use this link to invite panda-bot https://discordapp.com/oauth2/authorize?client_id=479147589363826688&scope=bot&permissions=85057 to your Discord server

+Create a text channel for audit purposes, this channel should ideally be only visibile to the project team. panda-bot will require send_message and read_message permissions

+Take note of the channel ID to use in the next step

 ## Git clone and update script